 How Much does it Cost?

 Sometimes insurance for manufactured homes is just as expensive as traditional homes.
 The incidents of claims filed are higher, because of greater exposure to natural disasters.
-Even though the overall financial investment for manufactured homes are usually less expensive, insurance premiums can be just as costly as with other structures.
+Even though the overall financial investment for manufactured homes is usually less expensive, insurance for manufactured homes can be just as costly as with other structures.

 Do I Really Need Homeowners Insurance?